On the Byzantine-Resilience of Distillation-Based Federated Learning: Preliminaries

-To ensure a feasible computational study, we set several parameters of the algorithms to fixed values, such as the number of clients.
+To ensure a feasible computational study, we set several parameters of the algorithms to fixed values.
+Specifically, we set the number of clients to 20 and the number of communication rounds to 10.
 We conduct ablations on these parameters in \cref{sec:ablations}.
-Specifically, we set the number of clients to 20 and the number of communication rounds to 10.
 We set the number of total local epochs each client performs, i.e., training on their private datasets, to a fixed value depending on the dataset used.
 Similarly, we set a total number of communications and uniformly distribute these communications among the local epochs.
-We train clients and server using SGD with weight decay and a linearly decaying learning rate from 0.1 to 0, momentum is set to 0.9. \cref{sec:experimental-details} contains a detailed account of the experimental setup, including the public datasets used.
+We train clients and server using SGD with weight decay and a linearly decaying learning rate from 0.1 to 0, momentum is set to 0.9. \cref{sec:experimental-details} contains a detailed account of the experimental setup.
 Our code is available at \href{https://github.com/ZIB-IOL/FedDistill}{github.com/ZIB-IOL/FedDistill}.